kumabook/kumabook.github.io/about.md

-I'm a software enginner.
+I'm a software engineer based in tokyo.
 Things I'm good at:

 - Mobile application developing
 - Frontend JavaScript programming
-- C programming for emmbeded system
+- Ruby on Rails

+Now I'm stadying about:

+- rust
+- natural language processing
+- machine learning

 I create some software as a hobby.
 Please see [software page](./softwares.html).